aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-generation/managing-barcode-text/_index.md

 **Alignment**

-The [*Alignment*]() property allows modifying the horizontal position of barcode text: on the left, in the center, or on the right, as demonstrated in the figures below.
-By default, it is set to "Center".
+The *setAlignment* method allows modifying the horizontal position of barcode text: on the left, in the center, or on the right, as demonstrated in the figures below.
+By default, barcode text alignment is set to "Center".

 |<p align="center">**Text Alignment**</p>|<p align="center">**Left**</p>|<p align="center">**Center**</p>|<p align="center">**Right**</p>|
 | :-: | :-: | :-: | :-: |